Placement Exams

 Students who have received transfer credit, or who have transfer credit pending, for a calculus course taken elsewhere must follow up with the Department of Mathematics for placement into the appropriate Columbia course.
 For more information, visit the website.

 The quantitative reasoning exam is a one-hour placement exam that allows students entering GS the opportunity to test out of the quantitative reasoning core requirement.
-The exam is not required, but is recommended for students who have not met the quantitative reasoning requirement through SAT or ACT test scores or through prior coursework.
+The exam is recommended for students who have not met the quantitative reasoning requirement through SAT or ACT test scores or through prior coursework and required for students wishing to enroll in Frontiers of Science.

 The exam consists of 23 questions—16 multiple-choice and 7 free-response.
 Students must obtain a score of 20 to fulfill the quantitative reasoning requirement, and a score of 16 to be able to enroll in Frontiers of Science.
 Calculators are permitted during the exam.
 The exam will test students' skills in the following areas: